 On another note, I’ve read that some credit unions will still allow up to 80% LTV on revolving HELOCs, so there are other options!

 For those of you considering the Smith Manoeuvre, what are your thoughts?
-Did the new 65% LTV requirement change your view?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Did the new 65% LTV requirement change your view?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).